jmichaelsturm/jmichaelsturm.github.io/_posts/2010-12-01-christmas-presense.md

   - Christianity
 ---

-## The Cheetah

-One of my fondest childhood memories of Christmas has to be The Cheetah.
+One of my fondest childhood memories of Christmas has to be _The Cheetah_.
 No, I am not talking about the fastest of all land mammals.
 For those of you who were not a young boy in the early 1970's, the cheetah was the pinnacle of ride-on toys.
 This was no wimpy "Big Wheel" - its name promised a more exhilarating experience.
 I imagined that with this vehicle, I could zoom down